jared-richard-clarke/student/notes/factorial.md

 The factorial function is a common example used in many programming tutorials.
 It is therefore an excellent tool for comparing the syntax and semantics of different programming languages.

-A majority of these implementations (my programs) return the multiplicative identity for any number less than or equal to 0 instead of raising an error.
+- A majority of these implementations (my programs) return the multiplicative identity for any number less than or equal to 0 instead of raising an error.
+- Many of these definitions are inefficient — consuming too much time and space.
+  They are defined here solely to demonstrate the syntax of a particular language.

 > n! is the product of all positive integers less than or equal to n.